BESTSELLER/pyfortiztp/README.md

 }
 ```

-### Provision a device to FortiManager.
+### Provision one or more devices to FortiManager.
 `deviceSN` is a list of serial numbers.
-In this example, we only test with a single device.
+In this example, we only test with a single serial number.

 **Code**
 ```